Defensive Driver Courses & How They Help You Save On Car Insurance

 Take the course

 Choose a defensive driving course accredited by the insurance company you've chosen and certified by the state.
-Depending on your circumstances, you can take a class online or in person.
+You can take a class online or in person.
 Online courses offer flexibility and can be completed at your own pace, while in-person courses provide immediate instructor feedback.

 4. 4